Contrast-Security-OSS/docs/content/installation/ruby/RubySupportedTechnologies.md

 ## Database Support

-The Ruby Agent has SQL Injection modules for MySQL (`mysql2` gem), SQLite3 and PostgreSQL (`pg` gem).
-The Ruby Agent also has NoSQL Injection modules for MongoDB (`mongoid` gem).
+The Ruby agent has SQL Injection modules for MySQL (`mysql2` gem), SQLite3 and PostgreSQL (`pg` gem).
+The agent also has NoSQL Injection modules for MongoDB (`mongoid` gem).

 ## OS Support

 Agent testing is done on **64-bit OSX** and **64-bit Linux**.
-The agent has **[glibc C](https://www.gnu.org/software/libc/)** dependencies and may not work in other operating system environments, those running [musl C](https://www.musl-libc.org/), or under [JRuby](https://www.jruby.org/).
+The agent has [glibc C](https://www.gnu.org/software/libc/) dependencies and may not work in other operating system environments, operating systems running [musl C](https://www.musl-libc.org/), or under [JRuby](https://www.jruby.org/).

-For those users running on operating systems running **musl C**, a potential work around is available.
-Installing the Agent and manually re-installing a dependency may allow for startup:
+For users running on operating systems running **musl C**, a potential work around is available.
+You may try to install the agent and manually re-install a dependency to allow for startup:

 ```
 gem uninstall -I google-protobuf
 gem install google-protobuf --version=3.7.1 --platform=ruby
 ```

-or reinstalling all gems under the Ruby platform:
+You may also try to reinstall all gems under the Ruby platform:

 ```
 BUNDLE_FORCE_RUBY_PLATFORM=1 bundle install
 ```

+## Learn More

-More details about this issue and the work around can be found [here](https://github.com/protocolbuffers/protobuf/issues/4460#issuecomment-434631296).
+You can find more details about this issue and the work around in [GitHub](https://github.com/protocolbuffers/protobuf/issues/4460#issuecomment-434631296).